RubensZimbres/Repo-2017/README.md

 <b> Convolutional NN Lasagne </b> is a Convolutional Neural Network model in Lasagne to solve the MNIST task.

+<b> Dimensionality Reduction </b> is a .py notebook where t-SNE, Principal Components Analysis and Factor Analysis were applied to reduce dimensionality of data.
+Classification performances after applying K-Means was measured.

 <b> Ensembled Machine Learning </b> is a .py file where 7 Machine Learning algorithms are used in a classification task with 3 classes and all possible hyperparameters of each algorithm are adjusted.
 Iris dataset of scikit-learn.

 <b> Hyperparameter Tuning RL </b> is a model where hyperparameters of Neural Networks are adjusted via Reinforcement Learning.
 According to a reward, hyperparameter tuning (environment) is changed through a policy (mechanization of knowledge) using the Boston Dataset.
 Hyperparameters tuned are: learning rate, epochs, decay, momentum, number of hidden layers and nodes and initial weights.